abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 After putting that into your browser you’ll probably get an interface as showing below:

 ![spark1](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/f714bd0e-ff11-4446-af87-61f7e58f8824)

 Now, you can click on the new and then click on Python3 (ipykernel) for accessing the jupyter notebook:

 ![spark2](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/50fd6d68-77e9-4e83-b270-1c4efb7c6351)

-Now, Run the below code line by line in jupyter notebook:
+Now, run the below code line by line in jupyter notebook:

 ```console
 import findspark